pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

             - de
 ```

 #### [CoreBundle] :

 -  Please update CoreBundle config resource path from `@PimcoreCoreBundle/Resources/config/...` to `@PimcoreCoreBundle/config/..` in your project configurations.

 #### [Environment] :

 - Removed `symfony/dotenv` dependency to make loading of `.env` files optional. please add the requirement to your composer.json, if you still want to use `.env` files.
 - Removed `PIMCORE_SKIP_DOTENV_FILE` environment var support.
 You still can use environment specific file like `.env.test` or `.env.prod` for environment specific environment variables.

-#### [Migrations] :

--  Pimcore does not run core migrations after `composer` update automatically anymore.
-Make sure that migrations are executed.
-You can run `bin/console doctrine:migrations:migrate`.

 #### [Gotenberg] :